cristiandrami/CyberSecResources/notes/System and application security/challenges/1 - android/Android Challenges.md

 Unfortunately something is wrong with the code and it prints a result that is quite similar to the correct one:
 `Z_Uw)qb*sgXgt9`

+<mark style="background: #BBFABBA6;">To test it:</mark>
+1. `gcc almost_correct.c`
+2. `./a.out`

 But after the * must be + and not s.
 The correct one is `Z_Uw)qb*+gXgt9`

+## Discussion of the vulnerabilities
+The vulnerability here is related to improper validation of user input that through the use of a WebView is inserted into the html of the rendered page and then in our case interpreted as javascript and executed.

+The solution to this problem concerns the proper validation of user input.

+Another solution can be the using of mechanism that are able to detect when Frida is executed on the device or when the device is rooted.